ayushsingh82/StableYield/README.md

 ### 5. Ecosystem Integration

-- **Stable Asset for Core DeFi:** StableYield will power Core-native liquidity pools, lending protocols, derivatives, and payment rails.
+- **Stable Asset for DeFi:** StableYield will power on-chain liquidity pools, lending protocols, derivatives, and payment rails.
 - **Yield Primitive:** Yield-bearing versions of StableYield can serve as collateral, funding instruments, or revenue-bearing assets.
-- **Composable Guarantees:** Restakers and operators can be modular components plugged into existing Core protocol infrastructure.
+- **Composable Guarantees:** Restakers and operators can be modular components plugged into existing protocol infrastructure.

 ---